Hybrid Rate-Splitting and Sparse Code Multiple Access (RS-SCMA): Design and Performance: Proposed RS-SCMA System Model

-In RS-SCMA, common and private messages are superimposed and transmitted over the same resources.
-Therefore, the overloading factor is expressed as:

-The overloading factor in the proposed RS-SCMA system is tunable depending on the lengths \( l_c \) and \( l_p \), which represent the number of symbols allocated to the common and private message streams, respectively.
-As the lengths of the common and private message streams vary, the system adjusts the overloading factor accordingly.

-Consider an RS-SCMA system with $J$ users and $K$ resources.
-Let $K_p$ and $K_c$ denote the number of private and common symbols transmitted by all the users per channel use or transmission.
-If $l_c \neq l_p$, the system operates in two phases, otherwise only the first phase is sufficient.
-These two phases are explained in the following.
+The performance of RS-SCMA is fundamentally characterized by its overloading and spectral efficiency, which jointly determine the system’s capacity and efficiency under subcarrier constraints.} Consider an RS-SCMA system with $J$ users and $K$ subcarriers.
+Let $K_p$ and $K_c$ denote the number of private and common symbols transmitted by all users per channel use.
+The overloading factor is tunable depending on the lengths \( l_c \) and \( l_p \).
+As the lengths of the common and private symbol streams vary, the system adjusts the overloading factor accordingly.
+If $l_c \neq l_p$, the system operates in two phases; otherwise, only joint transmission occurs.
+These two phases are explained below.